christophberger/start/README.md

 	var flagvar int
 	flag.IntVar(&flagvar, "flagname", 1234, "help message")

-then (optionally, if not using commands as well) call
+Then (optionally, if not using commands as well) call

 	start.Parse()